-E. Invoice Requirements
+G. Invoice Requirements

 - 1. The rates negotiated with the Provider Network will be used to reimburse for services. - 2.
-The Provider is required to comply with Rule 65E-14.021, F.A.C., Schedule of Covered Services, including but not limited to: covered services; unit measurements; descriptions; program areas; data elements; maximum unit cost rates; required fiscal reports; program description; setting unit cost rates; payment for services including allowable and unallowable units; and requests for payments. - 3.
-The Provider shall request monthly reimbursement for services rendered via the completion of the Invoice for Services as required in this Contract and as specified in Required Reports exhibit. - 4.
+The Provider is required to comply with Rule 65E-14.021, F.A.C., Schedule of Covered Services, including but not limited to: covered services; unit measurements; descriptions; program areas; data elements; maximum unit cost rates; required fiscal reports; program description; setting unit cost rates; payment for services including allowable and unallowable units; and requests for payments.

+- 3. The Provider shall request monthly reimbursement for services rendered via the completion of the Invoice for Services as required in this Contract and as specified in Required Reports exhibit. - 4.
 If no services are due to be invoiced from the preceding month, the Provider shall submit written document to the ME indicating this information within seven (7) days following the end of the month.
 If the Provider fails to submit written documentation of no reimbursement due, within thirty (30) calendar days following the end of the month, then ME may reallocate funds.
 If the Provider fails to submit written documentation of no reimbursement due for two (2) consecutive months within a twelve (12) month period, ME may exercise its termination clause. - 5.
 The Provider's final invoice must reconcile actual service units provided during the Contract with the amount paid by ME.
 The Provider shall submit its fiscal year final invoice to ME as specified in Required Reports exhibit. - 6.
-Pursuant to Rule 65E-14.021(10)(b)6.b., F.A.C., worksheet shall not exceed the total number of units reported and accepted in the ME data system pursuant to Rule 65E-14.022, F.A.C. - 7.
-Pursuant to Rule 65E-14.021(10)(a)2., F.A.C., any costs or service units paid pursuant to another contract or another source are not eligible for payment under this Contract.
+Pursuant to Rule 65E-14.021(10)(b)6. b., F.A.C., worksheet shall not exceed the total number of units reported and accepted in the ME data system pursuant to Rule 65E-14.022, F.A.C. - 7.
+Pursuant to Rule 65E-14.021(10)(a)2., F.A.C., any costs or service units paid pursuant to another contract, or another source are not eligible for payment under this Contract.
 The Provider must subtract all units which are billable to Medicaid, and all units for client services paid from other sources, including Social Security, Medicare payments, and funds eligible for local matching which include patient fees from first, second, and third-party payers, from each monthly invoice.
-Services delivered on bed-day availability, shall be reported on the "Schedule of Bed-Day Availability" at the end of the fiscal year and refund any overpayment.

-F. Supporting Documentation
+H. Supporting Documentation

-- The Provider agrees to maintain and, submit to the ME, service documentation for each service billed or subtracted to the ME.
+- 1. The Provider agrees to maintain and submit to the ME, service documentation for each service billed or subtracted to the ME.
 The Provider shall track all units billed to the ME by program and by Other Cost Accumulator (OCA).
 Proper service documentation for each covered service is outlined in Rule 65E-14.021, and F.A.C., regarding "Covered Service Description-Substance Abuse Recovery Support Services (Individual and Group)"; "Covered Service Description-Evidence-Based Practices"; and "TANF SAMH Guidelines and TANF SAMH Incidental Expenditures for Housing Assistance", as applicable. - 2.
 The Provider shall ensure all services provided are entered into the ME identified data system and PBPS for Prevention Services.

-G. Financial Responsibility Policy
+I. Financial Responsibility Policy